Inference of nonlinear causal effects with GWAS summary data: Nonlinear modeling of TWAS data

 As a result, in our TWAS analysis, the p-values of the putative causal genes produced by 2SIR remain reliable regardless of whether the transformations are correctly specified.
-Furthermore, the simulation results indicate that the proposed test enables control of the Type I error and outperforms its competitors in power in the misspecified cases; see Section \ref{sec:sim_beta} Example 6.}
+The simulation indicates that the proposed test enables control of the Type I error and outperforms its competitors in power in the misspecified cases; see Example 6 in Appendix \ref{sec:sim_misspecified}.